Use the Edit – Find function located in the browser to search within this document.

 • Take any other steps as required by the employer or Plan, including signing medical releases.

-You are not eligible for benefits if you become disabled while you are absent for disciplinary reasons, without permission, or after you have been continuously absent for more than 30 days for any reason other than disability.
+You are not eligible for disability benefits if you become disabled while you are absent for disciplinary reasons, without permission, or after you have been continuously absent for more than 30 days for any reason other than disability.

 Short Term Disability (STD) benefits